filfreire/filfreire.github.io/_drafts/rugged_tooling.md

 ### Weird environment behavior

-At one point, with loads of collections in the workspace, plus environments with tens of variables - editing a variable would sometimes edit another completely different variable, and the one I intended to edit remained the same.
+At one point, with loads of collections in the workspace, plus environments with tens of variables - editing a variable through the quick "eye" menu of the environment would sometimes edit another completely different variable a bit bellow in the variable list of that environemtn, and the one I intended to edit remained the same.

 I tried to reproduce this by creating and importing an environment file I generated with a few hundreds of postman environment variables, on a fresh workspace, but the behavior, for some reason wasn't reproducible.
 Even worse was that it was always reproduced by accident.
 I followed someone's suggestion and I've been keeping the number of active postman collections, environments and open tabs at any time in a workspace to a minimum, since it could be a memory-filling-up leading to unexpected behavior kind of issue, but it's hard to say.